 Late April is a very fickle time in our part of West Virginia.
 It’s hot and sunny one day and cold and wet the next.
-So on Saturday you might decide to have an impromptu cookout with friends and Sunday hibernate under the covers because you refuse to turn the heat back on!
+So, on Saturday you might decide to have an impromptu cookout with friends and Sunday hibernate under the covers because you refuse to turn the heat back on!

 Lentils covered in barbecue sauce topped with a cheddar cornmeal biscuit… YUM!
-It’s like baked beans rolled into a corndog “bun”.
+It’s like baked beans rolled into a corn dog “bun.”
 But so much better than either of those things.

-I’ve been to dinners where my vegetarian friends left hungry because almost every dish has meat in it.
+I’ve been to dinners where my vegetarian friends left hungry because almost every dish had meat in it.
 And the one that doesn’t?
 It’s usually lacking protein.

-Well, I promise you that if this is the veggie casserole you serve at a cookout or a winter potluck, your vegetarian friends will leave satisfied.
-Our BBQ Lentil bake has legumes for protein, veggies for nutrition and an indulgent cheddar cornmeal biscuit topping for a little carb indulgence.
-Plus there’s barbecue sauce…because who doesn’t like a good barbecue sauce?
+Well, I promise you that if this is the veggie casserole you serve at a cookout or a winter potluck, your vegetarian friends (and the meat eaters too) will leave satisfied.
+Our barbecue lentil bake has legumes for protein, veggies for nutrition and a cheddar cornmeal biscuit topping for a little carb indulgence.

 Notice I said good not tasty.
 It’s very easy to pick up any bottle of barbecue sauce off the store shelf and like the taste.
 The hard part is to find one that doesn’t have sugar (or high fructose corn syrup) as the first ingredient.

 I mean you want a little sweetness or it wouldn’t be barbecue sauce!
 But there’s natural sweetness in the casserole from the corn….so no need to add lots of processed sugar to the mix.
 And it’s not needed because this Stubb’s sauce is delicious!

 I borrowed my neighbor’s 15-inch Lodge pan which easily holds as much as a large lasagna pan (about 16 cups).
-There are normally only two of us, so we don’t have a lot of pans this large, but I’m super tempted to buy one now!
+There are normally only two of us, so we don’t have many pans this large, but I’m super tempted to buy one now!
 It’s makes an impressive presentation on the family dinner table.

 - 1 tablespoon olive oil